deco3500-2018/BubbleTea...Mmm/README.md

 ## Deployment Guide & Usage Instructions
 ### Deployment & Installation Guide
-In the Moment is a progressive web app, the deployment process is very similar to deploying a traditional website.
+In the Moment is a progressive web app, therefore the deployment process is very similar to deploying a website.
 It is recommended that the developers first test the app on their local server and then transfer it to the actual server.
-Below is a guide for developers to first deploy the site on their own environment and then the live server.
+Therefore below is a guide to deploying the app on both a local and a live server.

 #### For Development & Testing
+In order to deploy In The Moment into a testing server, it is recommended to first download XAMPP, (https://www.apachefriends.org/index.html) a free and open-source cross-platform (windows and mac) PHP development environment.

+Once XAMPP has been downloaded and installed, go to XAMPP folder within your computer, typically within C:\xampp\htdocs\.
+Then create a new folder called *inthemoment* and transfer all source code within.

+In the Moment also requires a relational database server and XAMPP also includes phpmyadmin, an administration tool for MySQL.
+To access it, open wamp, navigate to http://localhost/phpmyadmin and log in through root account.
+Once the phpmyadmin dashboard is opened, create a new database and name it *inthemoment*.
+Then click on import on the header navigation and choose a file to import.
+In the Moment source code, there is a file called inthemoment.sql, import that file.
+It includes all necessary queries to set up the required tables and data.

 #### For Going Live